 Details

-The topic and agenda of the meeting will be mostly driven by you, so you should come to the meeting prepared with what you may wish to discuss.
+After the first few meetings, the topic and agenda of the meeting will be mostly driven by you, so you should come to the meeting prepared with what you may wish to discuss.
 If you're not sure what to discuss, then that's a great question to ask in and of itself!
 While most meetings will be based on recent research updates, discussions about professional development, fellowship applications, your career plans, and long-term goals are always welcome.
 I am here for you!

 One important thing to note is that this is not meant to be a meeting where you feel stressed trying to prepare an hour's worth of results to share.
 Bring what you have, but don't cram.
 The hour time-block is so that we have sufficient time to brainstorm and debug things together.